awsdocs/amazon-ec2-user-guide-windows/doc_source/connect-to-serial-console.md

   + Z1d
 + All IAM users who will use the serial console must have the required permissions\.
 For more information, see [Configure IAM policies for EC2 Serial Console access](configure-access-to-serial-console.md#serial-console-iam)\.
 + The instance must be in the `pending`, `running`, `stopping`, or `shutting-down` state\.
 If the instance is `terminated` or `stopped`, you can't connect to the serial console\.
 For more information about the instant states, see [Instance lifecycle](ec2-instance-lifecycle.md)\.
++ To connect to Windows instances, the Special Admin Console (SAC) must be enabled\.
+For more information, see [Troubleshoot your Windows instance using SAC](troubleshooting-sac.md)\.

 You do not need an sshd server installed or running on your instance\.